sp0033212000/007_react_redux_blog/README.md

-# This App demonstrate how Redux work with api request.
+# This App demonstrates how Redux handle api request.

 # The link is underneath.